 With three craft breweries per its roughly 220,

 400 county residents, Arlington’s ale trail is getting longer.
-New District Brewing Co., Capitol City Brewing Co. and the soon-to-open Heritage Brewing Co. all offer something for both newbies and craft beer enthusiasts.
+New District Brewing Co., Capitol City Brewing Co. and Heritage Brewing Co. all offer something for both newbies and craft beer enthusiasts.

 “One thing unique to Arlington is the array of good beer places concentrated in the Wilson Boulevard corridor,” said Stephen Lipps, D.C. correspondent for Mid-Atlantic Brewing News.
 “D.C. has areas with good beer bars, but not so many as this area between Clarendon and Courthouse offers, which is even more enticing when you have the Metro available at either end of this strip.”